flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/README.md

 1. A realistic column-like structure ([Example 1](./Example1.md))
 2. A scaled frame structure used in a physical experiment ([Example 2](./Example2.md))

 The first example demonstrates how to use MATLAB and Simulink to conduct reduced-order analysis for rocking problems.
-The second example illustrates the construction of a structural system with multiple interconnected components in Simulink.
+The second example provides a reference model for building a system with multiple interconnected components in Simulink.

 ---